torvalds/linux/Documentation/arm64/booting.rst

 - System registers

-  All writable architected system registers at the exception level where the kernel image will be entered must be initialised by software at a higher exception level to prevent execution in an UNKNOWN state.
+  All writable architected system registers at or below the exception level where the kernel image will be entered must be initialised by software at a higher exception level to prevent execution in an UNKNOWN state.

   - SCR_EL3.FIQ must have the same value across all CPUs the kernel is executing on.